janousek77/learning-journal/day_3.md

 **Date** March 8, 20017

 ## Description
-Learning journal assignments for course 201
+Learning journal assignments for course 201 day 3

 Day 2

 We learned how to if/else statements and touched on some html and css.
 It was mainly recap so I felt good about everything.
 I created the html, css, and js pages.

 Day 3